-- 1. Procedures to minimise the risk of peer-on-peer abuse; - 2.
-The systems in place (which are well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - 3.
-How allegations of peer-on-peer abuse will be recorded, investigated and dealt with; - 4.
+1. Procedures to minimise the risk of child on child abuse;

+- 2. The systems in place (which are well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously; - 3.
+How allegations of peer-on-peer abuse will be recorded, investigated and dealt with: - 4.
 Clear processes as to how victims, perpetrators and any other children affected by peer-on-peer abuse will be supported; - 5.
 A recognition that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported;

-Peer on Peer abuse is also clearly referenced in the school's Safeguarding Policy.
+Child on Child abuse is also clearly referenced in the school's Safeguarding Policy.